Study in Finland 2025: Guide for International Students

 Language Exams for Finland

-Exam Repetition: A student can appear for IELTS as many times as he/ she wishes.
-TOEFL can also be retaken as many times as desired with a rider that student cannot retake it more than once in a 12-day period.
+- Exam Repetition: A student can reappear for IELTS, without any limit.
+TOEFL can also be retaken as many times as desired.
+A student cannot retake the TOEFL more than once in a 3-day period.
 As for PTE, it can also be taken as many times as a student wishes.

-Time to Appear for the Tests: You must plan your tests very wisely.
+- Time to Appear for the Tests: You must plan your tests very wisely.
 If you are planning to apply for the Autumn intake, then your application process will start around December of the previous year.
 You must be ready with your test scores well in advance so that you have sufficient time to retake them if your scores are low.
-In addition, you will also need some time to prepare for these tests.
-Hence, everything must be planned meticulously.
-On average, it will take around 2-4 months to prepare for these exams; however, you also need to factor in your existing English proficiency levels.

 General Exams for Finland